Our program has resources for students in Chemistry 103, Chemistry 104, and Chemistry 108, and some support for organic chemistry.

 How to Apply

-Most students apply by dropping by our program (Room 4330 of the Medical Sciences Center) without an appointment between ~8:30am and ~4:30pm, or using the online application form (available about one week before the spring 2023 semester starts).
-We usually respond within one week or less after receiving the application though depending on the number of applications we receive it may occasionally take a little longer.
+Most students apply by requesting an application via the form below.
+You will receive an automated email with a link to the application and instructions on where to send a completed copy.
+You can also drop by our office (Room 4330 of the Medical Sciences Center) without an appointment between ~8:30am and ~4:30pm.
+We usually respond within one week after receiving the application though depending on the number of applications we receive it may occasionally take a little longer.

-If you are in Chemistry 103, 104, 343 or 345, feel free to visit CLC Chemistry Resources page and select the appropriate accordion option for a large selection of chemistry resources that you may find helpful.
+If you are in Chemistry 103, 104, 109, 343 or 345, feel free to visit CLC Chemistry Resources page and self-enroll in the Chem Compass Canvas site.